-Camavinga welcomes Real Madrid interest
+Camavinga Welcomes Real Madrid Interest

 Camavinga made his debut for boyhood club Rennes in 2019 and he has quickly emerged as one of football's most sought-after talents.

-The Frenchman has one goal and an assist in 17 league appearances this season for fifth-placed Rennes, which is seven points adrift of Ligue 1 leader Lyon after the 2-2 draw between the clubs.
+The Frenchman has one goal and an assist in 17 league appearances this season for fifth-placed Rennes, who are seven points adrift of Ligue 1 leaders Lyon following Saturday's 2-2 draw between the clubs.